What is Natural Wine?

 Natural wines are in most instances bottled un-fined and unfiltered, as natural winemakers believe that doing so compromises the inherent quality, wine experience, and in some cases, the age worthiness of the wine.
 This applies to all styles of wine including red, white, rose and sparkling.
 This being the case, it is not unusual, and completely acceptable, for white wines to exhibit a slightly hazing appearance, or for red wines to contain residual sediment at the bottom of the glass.

 How can I identify Natural wines?

 There is currently no official certification for natural wines.
 As such, a definitive list of natural wine producers is somewhat nebulous.
-However, a great place to start familiarize oneself with the natural winemakers and wineries, is to check out Raw Wine.
-Founded by Master of Wine Isabelle Legeron, Raw Wine is a website dedicated to promoting natural wines via education and their annual natural wine fair.
+However, a great place to familiarize oneself with natural winemakers and wineries is to check out Raw Wine.
+Founded by Master of Wine Isabelle Legeron, Raw Wine is a website dedicated to promoting natural wines via education and their annual wine fair.
 Included on the site is a list of producers around the world who adhere to natural winemaking principles.